Holdman, Oregon

 Holdman is an unincorporated community in Umatilla County, Oregon, United States.
 It is about 17.5 mi north-northwest of Pendleton and approximately 12.5 mi east of Hermiston, at the intersection of County Road 800 and the Pendleton-Cold Springs Highway.
 The town was named for the Holdman brothers, early settlers of the area.
 Holdman post office was established in 1900.

+In 1915, Holdman was described as having a population of 25, with a United Brethren church and a schoolhouse.
+The schoolhouse is still standing as of 2024.

 Holdman is part of the Pendleton–Hermiston Micropolitan Statistical Area.